Providence: God's care for usIntroduction

 i) We, with the rest of humanity, experience the general order and beauty of creation.

-ii) We experience the joy of playing our part in bringing in the Kingdom of God.
+ii) We experience the joy of playing our part in his new community of friends, the Kingdom of God.

 God's will focuses on his plan to gather and prepare a people to be with him and rule with him for eternity.
 During this coming week, try to place yourself in the centre of his will and see if you can see his mighty hand at work.
-How did his will touch you, your Church fellowship and the secular world?
+How did his will touch you, how does it touch your church fellowship and the secular world?